• Nov 24, 2023

 Preparation for the USMLE Step 1 Test Day

 It would be so important for any Medical Aspirant to attempt the USMLE test.
-Before the USMLE test day, one should do a preparation for the USMLE Step 1 test day.
-The below tips will be very helpful.
+Before the USMLE test day, one should prepare for the USMLE Step 1 test day.
+The tips below will be very helpful.

 • Practice by completing eight blocks of 40 questions each day from 8 a.m. to 5 p.m. for at least two weeks, with a designated weekly off day.